V3innn/ctf-writeups/picoCTF/web/README.md

 ## First look at the site's page
 ![Alt Text](img/first_site's_pic.png)

-We see that it wants to use the "official PicoBrowser", so will use Burp Suite and modifie the User-Agent to:
+We see that it wants to use the "official PicoBrowser", so will use Burp Suite to modiy the User-Agent to:
   ```http
   User-Agent: PicoBrowser
 ```